JPeters775/osticket-prereqs/README.md

 <h3>Assigning Permissions</h3>

 <p>
-We need to rename a php file.
+You'll need to rename a php file.
 Go to the "osTicket" folder, then the "include" folder.
 Inside the "include" folder, there will be a file named "ost-sampleconfig.php".
 Rename that folder to "ost-config.php".

 <p>
 <img src="https://i.imgur.com/jsAiLmL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

-Now, we will assign the permissions.
+Now, you will assign the permissions.
 Right click "ost-config.php" and click on Properties.
 Next, go to Security, then Advanced.
 Disable inheritances and remove all inheritances.
 Then, click Add to add new permissions.
 Click select a principal.
 Enter object name as "Everyone" to create the principal.
 Now, allow "Everyone" all of the permissions listed.
 Click OK and you are finished with this step.
 </p>
 <br />